I have loved mathematics since I was a child and I want to help others enjoy the subject. Or, at least, not fear it!

 I was drawn to maths tutoring partly through encouraging my three children to enjoy maths and partly through my close and continuing involvement with their first school where I was Chair of Governors for several years and remained a governor until Summer 2016.

-I work on a one-to-one basis with pupils from mid-Secondary, GCSE (including IGCSE) to A-levels In both cases I have taught the curricula covered by the main boards as well as helping undergraduates with statistical modules.
+I work on a one-to-one basis with pupils from mid-Secondary, GCSE (including IGCSE) to A-levels.
+I have taught the curricula covered by the main boards (Edexcel, AQA and, for A-levels, OCR).
+I have also helped undergraduates with statistical modules.
 For the latter, I can advise on questionnaire design, data collection, validation & organisation and statistical analyses and interpretation of results.

 I work with pupils with a wide range of abilities and different aspirations.
 There are some who are confident of an A grade but are aiming for an A*; there are others who are not even sure of getting a Pass.
 Individual tuition enables me to help pupils across that range of abilities.
-Over the years, I have worked with more than 150 pupils and am familiar with all the main boards: Edexcel, AQA and OCR (MEI).
+Over the years, I have worked with more than 200 pupils.
 For A-levels, I have taught all four Core modules, the first two modules of Decision, Mechanics and Statistics as well as Further Pure 1 to 3.